coq/coq/doc/sphinx/language/core/sorts.rst

 Their properties, such as :math:`\Prop:\Type(1)`, :math:`\Set:\Type(1)`, and :math:`\Type(i):\Type(i+1)`, are described in :ref:`subtyping-rules`.

+**Algebraic universes** In practice, the Type hierarchy is implemented using algebraic universes, which appear in the syntax :n:`Type@{@universe}`.
+An :gdef:`algebraic universe` :math:`u` is either a variable, a successor of an algebraic universe (an expression :math:`u+1`), an upper bound of algebraic universes (an expression :math:`\max(u_1 ,...,u_n )`), or the base universe :math:`\Set`.

+A graph of constraints between the universe variables is maintained globally.
+To ensure the existence of a mapping of the universes to the positive integers, the graph of constraints must remain acyclic.
+Typing expressions that violate the acyclicity of the graph of constraints results in a :exn:`Universe inconsistency` error.

-The user does not have to mention explicitly the index :math:`i` when referring to the universe :math:`\Type(i)`.
+The user does not have to mention explicitly the universe :math:`u` when referring to the universe `Type@{u}`.
 One only writes `Type`.
-The system itself generates for each instance of `Type` a new index for the universe and checks that the constraints between these indexes can be solved.
+The system itself generates for each instance of `Type` a new variable for the universe and checks that the constraints between these indexes can be solved.
 From the user point of view we consequently have :math:`\Type:\Type`.
 We shall make precise in the typing rules the constraints between the indices.

-.. _Implementation-issues:

-**Implementation issues** In practice, the Type hierarchy is implemented using algebraic universes.
-An :gdef:`algebraic universe` :math:`u` is either a variable (a qualified identifier with a number) or a successor of an algebraic universe (an expression :math:`u+1`), or an upper bound of algebraic universes (an expression :math:`\max(u_1 ,...,u_n )`), or the base universe (the expression :math:`0`) which corresponds, in the arity of template polymorphic inductive types (see Section :ref:`well-formed-inductive-definitions`), to the predicative sort :math:`\Set`.
-A graph of constraints between the universe variables is maintained globally.
-To ensure the existence of a mapping of the universes to the positive integers, the graph of constraints must remain acyclic.
-Typing expressions that violate the acyclicity of the graph of constraints results in a :exn:`Universe inconsistency` error.
+The syntax :n:`Type@{@qualid | @universe}` is used with :ref:`polymorphicuniverses` when quantifying over all sorts including :math:`\Prop` and :math:`\SProp`.

 .. seealso:: :ref:`printing-universes`, :ref:`explicit-universes`.